OpenAI-compatible API

 Why does compatibility matter?

 While OpenAI’s APIs helped kickstart the AI application development, their widespread adoption created ecosystem lock-in.
-Many developer tools and frameworks now only support the OpenAI API schema.
-Switching models or providers often requires rewriting significant parts of your application logic.
+Many developer tools, frameworks, and SDKs are now built specifically around the OpenAI schema.
+That becomes a problem if you want to:

 OpenAI-compatible APIs address these challenges by providing: